aspiringpro/marcusreed-ed838/src/pages/index.md

     type: section_hero
     title: Hi!
 I'm Marcus.
 How can I help you?
     content: >-
-      I am a freelance web developer with a passion for creating ultra fast, responsive web apps using today's leading technologies such as React and a Headless CMS.
+      I am a freelance web developer with a passion for creating cutting-edge, ultra fast, responsive websites and apps using today's leading technologies such as React or Vue on top of a Headless CMS.
 Contact me today if you have a project you would like me to work on.
     actions:
       - label: Let's talk
         url: /contact